 Domain 1 – Gender mainstreaming structures

-This domain assesses the presence and functions of dedicated gender equality bodies, their resources and influence.
+This domain assesses the presence and function of dedicated gender equality bodies, their resources and influence.